-- 3.113.12 An issuer and its sponsor must ensure there is sufficient investor education in both the overseas and Hong Kong markets to provide details of the liquidity arrangements available in Hong Kong. - 3.123.13 The investor education materials include: - (a) analyst briefings at applicable local brokerage/research institutions; - (b) [deleted in July 2013]; - (c) public announcements in the overseas and Hong Kong market (see paragraph 3.165); and - (d) an issuer's Application Proof 1, Post Hearing Information Pack ("PHIP") 2 and listing document (see paragraph 3.154).
+- 3.12 An issuer and its sponsor must ensure there is sufficient investor education in both the overseas and Hong Kong markets to provide details of the liquidity arrangements available in Hong Kong. - 3.13 The investor education materials include: - (a) analyst briefings at applicable local brokerage/research institutions; - (b) [deleted in July 2013]; - (c) public announcements in the overseas and Hong Kong market (see paragraph 3.16); and - (d) an issuer's Application Proof1, Post Hearing Information Pack ("PHIP")2 and listing document (see paragraph 3.15). - 3.14 An issuer and its sponsor must ensure compliance with Main Board Rule 9.08 (GEM Rule 12.10) and the codes of conduct3 issued by the SFC when conducting investor education activities in relation to liquidity arrangements.